How Many Days in Porto Do You Really Need?

 Two days in Porto means you'll be able to see the main sights; peak at the interior of Sao Francisco Church, climb the Clerigos Tower, visit Livraria Lello (the Harry Potteresque bookstore), cross the Dom Luis I bridge, snap a picture of the tiled facade of Igreja do Carmo church, and gaze upon more tiles in the Sao Bento train station.

-You'll also have time to sip a coffee or cocktail along the Cais da Ribeira riverfront, visit the port lodges in the the Vila Nova de Gaia neighborhood, book a private 2-hour cruise along the Douro river, shop along Rua das Flores and Avenida dos Aliados, and book a few fantastic restaurants.
+You'll also have time to sip a coffee or cocktail along the Cais da Ribeira riverfront, visit the port lodges in the Vila Nova de Gaia neighborhood, book a private 2-hour cruise along the Douro river, shop along Rua das Flores and Avenida dos Aliados, and book a few fantastic restaurants.

 With two days in Porto, I would recommend joining at least one tour: